Ivan Plyushch: Biography

-In 1994 Ivan Stepanovych participated in the presidential election.
+In 1994, Plyushch participated in the 1994 Ukrainian presidential election.
 He won 1.29% votes, and took the 6th place out of 7 candidates.
 Leonid Kuchma was elected as the President in the election.

-In the 2006 parliamentary elections, Plyushch was leading the electoral block named after him and Kostenko.
-The block won 1,87% of popular vote, short of the required 3% threshold, and obtained no seats in the parliament.
+In the 2006 Ukrainian parliamentary election, Plyushch was leading the Ukrainian National Bloc of Kostenko and Plyushch.
+The bloc won 1.87% of popular vote, short of the required 3% threshold, and obtained no seats in the parliament.

-In May 2007 Plyushch was appointed secretary of the Ukrainian National Security and Defence Council by President Viktor Yushchenko.
+In May 2007, Plyushch was appointed secretary of the Ukrainian National Security and Defence Council by President Viktor Yushchenko.
 Plyushch interpreted the council's responsibilities to include economic, environmental and energy security as well as military matters.
 This made it a key instrument in the President's efforts to assert his authority over the government headed by Prime Minister Viktor Yanukovych.

-In the 2007 parliamentary elections, Plyushch was elected as a candidate of the President's Our Ukraine bloc.
-He opposed a coalition with the Yulia Tymoshenko Bloc and he was dismissed as Security and Defence Council Secretary by the President in November 2007, shortly before Yanukovych was replaced as Prime Minister by Yulia Tymoshenko.
+In the 2007 Ukrainian parliamentary election, Plyushch was elected as a candidate of Yushchenko's Our Ukraine–People's Self-Defense Bloc.
+He opposed a coalition with the Yulia Tymoshenko Bloc and he was dismissed as Security and Defence Council Secretary by the President in November 2007, shortly before Yanukovych was replaced as prime minister by Yulia Tymoshenko.

 Plyushch became a creating member of Reforms for the Future in February 2011.

-In the 2012 parliamentary elections Plyushch was not a candidate.
+In the 2012 Ukrainian parliamentary election Plyushch was not a candidate.

-Plyushch died on June 25, 2014, at the age of 72 after a long battle with cancer.
+Plyushch died on 25 June 2014, at the age of 72 after a long battle with cancer.